-A retainer is used after the orthodontic treatment.
-When a retainer is used, the teeth that have experienced movement once are inclined to return to their original state after the cast is removed.
+Once an orthodontic treatment process has been finished, the patient will use a retainer.
+It’s a tool that when used, the teeth that previously experienced movement, are inclined to return to their original state after the cast is removed.
 Therefore, failing to take the necessary dental care will render all of your efforts moot.
 The retainer will be a part of the treatment prescribed to the patient after orthodontics.

-The retainer is an orthodontic appliance that the patient should use after orthodontics and dental alignment and exactly after the orthodontic treatment.
-A retainer will ensure that your teeth are fixed in their new positions and do not return to their original state after the wires are removed.
-Therefore, orthodontists consider this treatment step to be crucial because it guarantees the success of orthodontic treatment.
+The retainer is an orthodontic appliance that the patient should use after orthodontics, and dental alignment.
+It’s recommended to use right after the orthodontic treatment.
+A retainer ensures your teeth are fixated in their new positions.
+It also prevents the movement to their original state after the wires are removed.
+Thus, orthodontists consider this treatment step to be crucial.
+This is due since it guarantees the success of orthodontic treatment.

-When an orthodontist makes the retainer compulsory, some patients resist and show unwillingness.
-We believe that patients who are familiar with the retainer’s function and know its effect on the success of orthodontic treatment will agree to use the retainer with little resistance.
+When an orthodontist makes the retainer compulsory, many patients resist and show unwillingness.
+We believe that patients who are familiar with the retainer’s function and know its effect on the success of orthodontic treatment will begin to agree to use the retainer with a drastic decrease within resistance.
 Retainers have several important functions:

 - As stated, the most important advantage of using a retainer is to hold the teeth and prevent their return to the original position.
 The average duration of orthodontic treatment is one year; however, it varies depending on the type of disorder.
 Note that refusing to use the retainer will render the orthodontic treatment ineffective.

 - Some patients suffer from misalignment of teeth with gums.
 Using a retainer helps align your teeth with your gums and shapes your jaws in the best possible form.

 The Recommended Duration Of Using A Retainer According To Orthodontists